Hosted status pages · made in the UK

 Can I migrate from Atlassian Statuspage?

 Yes.
 We import components, incidents, and subscribers from a CSV export.
-A guided migration is available on the Business plan; it is a one-time concierge task, not a DIY script.
+A guided migration is available on the Business plan.

 Is there an API?